 The world’s first all-electric estate, the MG5 does what it can to bridge the gap between technology-laden EVs and affordability.
 In this MG5 EV review, we’ll tell you everything you need to know about the original 2020-2022 MG5.

 Not one for reading?
 We’ve got you.
 Take a look around the pre-facelift MG5 with Josh:

-MG5: What’s it like?
+MG5 Review: What’s it like?

 How many versions does the MG5 come in?

-The MG5 is available in two versions – Excite and Exclusive.
+The 2020-2022 MG5 is available in two trim levels – Excite and Exclusive.

-Excite models come with alloy wheels, push-button start and rear parking sensors, cruise control, three driving modes, Sat Nav, a 7 inch driver information display, as well as an 8 inch media control touchscreen that supports Apple Car Play and Android Auto.
+Excite models come with: alloy wheels, push-button start, rear parking sensors, cruise control, Sat Nav, a 7-inch driver information display, as well as a central touchscreen that supports Apple CarPlay and Android Auto.

 How does it perform?

 Considering it’s an affordable estate, there’s still plenty of oomph.
 If you floor it, the MG5 will hit 0-60mph in just 7.3 seconds and makes for a great motorway cruiser with a top speed of 115mph.